egirones/nlp_icpp/README.md

 ## Sessions Format

-Every session is composed by a short lecture, followed by tutorials.
+Every session is composed by a short lecture and by tutorials.

 For the tutorials, we advice participants to code along.
 The code of many of the tutorials can be run locally.
 Some tutorials (particularly the one on supervised approaches) will require using Google Colab.
 How to set-up the environment is explained below.